 She showed no real compassion regarding my concerns about the potential side effects.
 She even said that because women experience hot flashes as they go through menopause, most women will have no compassion for me if I complain about that.
 That left me trying to figure out what female menopause symptoms had to do with my concerns about the side effects of ADT.

 She ended my appointment by advising me to stop worrying about the potential side effects of my treatment.
 That would have been good advice if she or her partner had compassionately discussed my concerns about the side effects.
-Neither did that, so I considered that advice was given to get me to shut up.
+Neither did that, so I took it as advice meant to get me to close my mouth.

 I left there seriously considering a second opinion with another radiation oncology group.
 Surely, other radiation oncologists in my area are compassionate and will listen to my concerns about the potential side effects of treatment.

 I went home and started searching YouTube for academic lectures on the management of symptoms of ADT in men with prostate cancer.
-The best advice I found was that studies show regular exercise significantly reduces symptoms of ADT.
-And that diaphragmatic breathing helps reduce the intensity and frequency of hot flashes caused by ADT.
+The best evidence I found was a randomized trial in which 12 weeks of resistance training three times a week reduced fatigue, improved quality of life, and increased muscular fitness in men on ADT.

 Various medications can be used off-label to help reduce symptoms of hot flashes and fatigue.
-However, none of the physicians I have seen have mentioned any of those things.
+However, none of the physicians I have seen so far have mentioned any of them.

-It took a week for my insurance company to decline my urologist’s request for the first ADT drug and another week for my insurance company to approve the second ADT drug.
+It took a week for my insurance company to decline my urologist’s request for the first ADT drug, and another week to approve the second ADT drug.
 I received a phone call from a pharmacy benefits manager company saying they would let me know when the drug was shipped to my urologist’s office.

 The first radiation oncologist I met with assumed that all urologists keep ADT drugs in their office and instructed me to go over and get an injection of whichever one they had in the office.
 It doesn’t work like that.